 The Code places an affirmative obligation on Thomson Reuters personnel to seek advice in difficult ethical situations and report breaches of the Code or breaches of any other law, regulation, or Thomson Reuters policy (including violations of our human rights standards and/or breaches of the Supply Chain Ethical Code) to their manager, their Thomson Reuters Human Resources representative, or the Enterprise Compliance team.
-In conjunction with the Code, the Ethics Hotline is available to employees, contractors, suppliers, suppliers' workers, and members of the public who wish to report concerns on a confidential or anonymous basis.
+In conjunction with the Code, Thomson Reuters makes a hotline (discussed below) available to employees, contractors, suppliers, suppliers' workers, and members of the public who wish to report concerns on a confidential or anonymous basis.